ixxie/slexy/README.md

 ### Example

 A usage example is found in `app/docs/src/lib/modern`.
 It demostrates what I would consider idiomatic editor code structure for the new API.
+To view it in action, go to the docs folder and run `bun run dev`, and browse to `localhost:4321`.
+Then open the 'Getting Started' page (big button in the frontpage splash).